 What about requests?

-Nowadays I get more people saying “here’s a list of stuff we don’t want” than pages of “what we like”.
+Nowadays, I get more people saying “here’s a list of stuff we don’t want” than pages of “what we like”.
 Requests from joe-public I take on merit.
 If I'm in the middle of a house set with a packed dancefloor, I’m not going to bang the brakes on and play AC/DC.
-I do like requests because 99% of people ask for stuff they really want to hear - and it’s another way to make new discoveries.
+Can you remember the last time you walked into a venue with a jukebox and saw a full dancefloor?!
+I do like requests, though, because 99% of people ask for stuff they really want to hear - and it’s another way to make new discoveries.
 Before taking on a residency, I usually ask the promoter “what three songs best represent your night” - from there I can musically join the dots.
 But if you really do want me to read the crowd and have everyone’s arms in the air, I’d say keep requests to an absolute minimum.

 What equipment do you need?